leandrofcr/online-store/README.md

-# Welcome to the Front-End Online Store project repository!
+# Welcome to the Online Store project repository!

 ## What was developed